Itz-Sidra/Palindrome-Checker/README.md

 ## Credits
 This project was built as part of a course from freeCodeCamp (https://www.freecodecamp.org/), an open-source community that helps people learn to code for free.

+## Demo
+You can access the live demo here: (https://itz-sidra.github.io/Palindrome-Checker/)